Want to opt outside, but aren’t sure where to go? What about Anacortes?

 For a paved, yet steep walk, take the 2.25-mile loop that curves through the park.
 Green Point, a grassy area on the northwestern tip, is easily accessed from the paved road and a good place to watch boat activity or climb on the shoreline rocks near West Beach.

 Viewpoint areas in the park include Burrows Channel Viewpoint, Green Point and Juniper Point, which is on the trail I regularly take.
 The stop at Juniper Point has a bench to sit and watch the boats cruising in Rosario Strait.
 The islands in the distance the San Juan Islands.

 To get here, follow Hwy.
 20 past the ferry, continue down Sunset Ave. to the large parking lot at the end.
 There is also beach access, restrooms, and a playground.

 To park, follow the road for a bit.
 Once you pass a house on the left, there will be a slight bend in the road with a long gravel area for parking.
 There is no parking or park fee.

 The parking lot for Sugarloaf Mountain and Mt.
 Erie almost always have cars parked in them.

-Sugarloaf Mountain has an elevation gain of 890 ft. and almost all of the trail is an uphill climb.
+Sugarloaf Mountain has an elevation gain of 890 feet, and almost all of the trail is an uphill climb.
 I assure you, once you get to the top, you’ll forget all about your burning calves.
 Do not forget your water on this hike!

 I have to admit, the uphill climb has deterred me from climbing Mt.
-Erie trail.
+Erie.
 But, my hiking goal this year is to make the ascent.
 I’ll post more photos when I do.